U.S. Route 66: Museums and monuments in Oklahoma

+Museum and Hall of Fame in Illinois

+The Route 66 Association of Illinois maintains their Museum and Hall of Fame in Pontiac.
+This free museum contains memorabilia and artifacts relating to Route 66, particularly in Illinois, as well as displays relating to the members of the Hall of Fame.
+Among items on display are the VW Microbus and "land yacht" belonging to the late Bob Waldmire.

 Route description

 Over the years, US 66 received numerous nicknames.
 Right after US 66 was commissioned, it was known as "The Great Diagonal Way" because the Chicago-to-Oklahoma City stretch ran northeast to southwest.
 Later, US 66 was advertised by the U.S. Highway 66 Association as "The Main Street of America".
 The title had also been claimed by supporters of US 40, but the US 66 group was more successful.
 In the John Steinbeck novel The Grapes of Wrath, the highway is called "The Mother Road", its prevailing title today.
 Lastly, US 66 was unofficially named "The Will Rogers Highway" by the U.S. Highway 66 Association in 1952, although a sign along the road with that name appeared in the John Ford film, The Grapes of Wrath, which was released in 1940, twelve years before the association gave the road that name.
 A plaque dedicating the highway to Will Rogers is still located in Santa Monica, California.
 There are more plaques like this; one can be found in Galena, Kansas.
 It was originally located on the Kansas-Missouri state line, but moved to the Howard Litch Memorial Park in 2001.